Chacmultun means "mounds made of red stone" in Maya.

 Chacmultun, Yucatan, Instituto Nacional de Antropologia e Historia, 1991

-...with the badly damaged original in the Chamber of the Paintings
+...with the damaged original in the Chamber of the Paintings

 Although the murals are in very poor condition, some details can still be discerned.
 I have outlined those parts of the mural that I can make out in red on Thompson's drawing (above).